 The World is in You

-This innovative public engagement project is centered around a major art/science exhibition at Kunsthal Charlottenborg in the fall of 2021, featuring metabolic perspectives on the relationship between body and environment.
+This innovative public engagement project is centered around a major art/science/history exhibition at Kunsthal Charlottenborg in the fall of 2021, featuring metabolic perspectives on the relationship between body and environment.

 Areas within basic metabolic science such as circadian biology, epigenetics and microbiome research raise fundamental and pressing questions about the relationship between body and environment – connecting human experience to molecular mechanisms.
 The World is in You is designed to engage a diverse audience through a mixture of science, art and cultural history – a practice developed at Medical Museion and Program 4 over the past decade with exhibitions such as Mind the Gut and Metabolic Machines.

 Throughout the life span of the project – before, during and after the exhibition – the project will produce an array of public activities, including debates, movie screenings, performances, podcast series, and lectures.
 In these, researchers, artists and members of the public will engage with the topics of the project, sharing and exploring understandings of how the human body is shaped by the larger, ultimately planetary forces in which it is embedded.
 Impacts will include an enriched, more nuanced public debate, giving audiences confidence to connect complex science to personal experience and cultural expression.
-The curatorial approach continues the Program’s work breaking new ground in interdisciplinary practice, and research articles will evaluate both process and outcomes.
+The curatorial approach continues the Program’s work breaking new ground in interdisciplinary practice, and we will evaluate the outcomes of the project using a variety of tools, from visitor surveys and in-depth interviews to expert peer reviews.

 The World is in You focuses on three scientific themes that are well-established in CBMR research, each represented by key group leader collaborators: